The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 In basic terms, the difference between hunters and farmers is the goal they’re reaching for.
 Hunters close deals, while farmers retain those converted customers.

-But of course, this sales model is much more nuanced, and has taken on new meaning as the world of sales continues to evolve.
+But of course, this sales model is much more nuanced, and has taken on new meaning as the sales world continues to evolve.

 So, let’s dig into: